-I think that I am just the sweetest boy but the volunteers tell me that I am a bit temperamental.
-OK I do get a little wound up and excited when playing and sometimes when being petted, then I can be grumpy.
+I think that I am just the sweetest boy but the volunteers tell me that I am a bit temperamental!
+I do get a little wound up and excited when playing and sometimes when being petted, then I can be grumpy.
 A few strokes with a brush and I am good, but no more.
 So I need someone with a lot of patience.
-Gabe needs RX CD food.

-I am a very gentle cat and like to be petted.
-I can be very affectionate as well.
-Unfortunately, has been returned to us due to litterbox issues.
+Corbin is a very gentle cat who likes to be petted and can be very affectionate as well!
+Unfortunately, Corbin has been returned to us due to litter box issues.
 He is looking for an understanding owner.
 In the meantime, please consider donating to help us with his ongoing care.

 True to her name, Heidi loves to hide.
 She is semi-social and takes a long time to get to know you.
 Only the most patient and the quietest of the volunteers have had her come to them to be petted.
 She does well with mellow cats and would need a cat buddy.
 If you would like to sponsor a cat Heidi the hider would be a good one. (*)